MozillaIndia/devs/start.md

 ## Welcome, hacker! ##

 Becoming a developer is very easy.
-Becoming a MahaDev takes some hard work.
+Becoming a MahaDev requires some hard work.

-If you are committed and curious, we'll help you reach there.
+If you're committed and curious, we'll help you reach there.

 ## How does it work? ##